Best pick-up trucks 2021

-Under the bonnet, the 2.3-litre diesel is smooth and refined, with the twin-turbo version boosting output to 187bhp.
+Under the bonnet, the 2.3-litre diesel is smooth and refined, with two power outputs available - 161bhp or 187bhp.
 All models come with Nissan’s autonomous braking technology, which helps the Navara achieve low insurance groupings, while higher-spec models boast a touchscreen sat-nav.

 The interior of the Nissan Navara has a lot in common with those of the latest Nissan passenger cars so materials quality and the level of equipment provided are first class.
 The wheel adjusts for rake only, but the powered leather driver’s seat – if a little short in the squab - provides a good range of movement.
 There’s a great view out over the imposing bonnet, and Tekna models are comfortable for long hours in the saddle.
 There’s room in the back for full-size grown-ups too, with a comfortable rake for the rear bench – also leather trimmed in this range-topping model – plus electric windows and ISOFIX child seat mounts.

 Nissan reckons the Navara pushes the boundaries closer to a ‘crossover’ SUV driving experience than anything else in its sector.
-But while the advanced multi-link rear suspension does smooth the ride somewhat, it's not quite the revolution that Nissan hopes it to be.
-There's less rear end ‘bounce’, familiar to anyone who’s driven such vehicles, although the Mercedes X-Class does an even better job in this regard.
-Either way, it doesn't affect the way the Navara performs when you head off-road.
+But while the advanced multi-link rear suspension does smooth the ride somewhat, it's not quite the revolution that Nissan hopes it to be, although there's less rear end ‘bounce’.

-The Volkswagen Amarok is only available as a double-cab in the UK and it's relatively expensive, but like the X-Class it actually delivers on the claim that it feels ‘car-like’ from behind the wheel.
+The Volkswagen Amarok is now out of production and only on sale from stock in the UK.
+It's available as a double-cab model and remains relatively expensive, but it delivers on the claim that it feels ‘car-like’ from behind the wheel.
 Thanks to a great combination of rugged practicality and a quality feel, it remains one of the most desirable pick-ups on the market.

 On the road it’s easy to forget that the Amarok isn’t an easy-driving SUV, although a hint of rear-end bounce that typifies the pick-up genre is evident.
 The hefty ladder-framed Amarok can’t truly match the poise, dynamism or comfort of contemporary road-focused SUVs, but with V6 muscle many more drivers should find the vehicle rewarding enough for that not to matter.

-The interior fit and finish is excellent, including a handsome new fascia design that looks and feels better screwed together than any rival bar the Mercedes X-Class.
-The front seats offer loads of adjustment, and with full steering wheel adjustment, the driving position is more car-like and comfortable than you might expect from a pick-up.
+The interior fit and finish is excellent, including a handsome new fascia design that looks and feels well screwed together.
+The front seats offer loads of support, and with full steering wheel adjustment, the driving position is more car-like and comfortable than you might expect from a pick-up.